Wazzabeee/copy-spotter/README.md

 ---
 - Add more tests on existing functions
 - Implement OCR with tesseract for scanned documents
-- Add info in console for timing (tqdm)
-- Add CSS to HTML Template to make the results better looking
-- Add support for other folder structures (right now the package is expecting one pdf files per folder)
 - Add custom naming option for pdf files
-- Fix Slate3k by installing custom fork (check if still relevant)